badpaybad/flutter-codding-hobbies/README.md

                 Init firebase app, google auth, firebase realtimedb

                 NotificationHelper to init notification FCM
-                do you dispatched noti with this
+                do you dispatched noti with this function:
                     _firebaseMessagingBackgroundHandler

-                do you on touch to notification here _do_when_use_touch_tab_into_notification_showed
+                do you on touch, tab, click to notification with this function:
+                _do_when_use_touch_tab_into_notification_showed

+                Handle notification fcm foreground

+                 NotificationHelper.instance.onForgroundNotification((msg) async {})

 # Local data with hive